No Recourse to Public Funds (NRPF): Complete Guide 2026

 Next Steps

 If you are struggling financially, apply for a change of conditions to have NRPF lifted.
+You may also wish to seek help from an immigration adviser who can assist with the application.
 Contact your local council if you have children and are at risk of destitution.
+Understanding the full visa fees involved will help you plan financially.
 For full details on public funds, visit the GOV.UK public funds guidance.

 Preparing a UK visa application?